This article was originally published in March 2020.

 There are plenty of options available all around the web, whether you’re looking for classes about the humanities or astronomy.
 Coursera is one option.
 To earn a certificate, most courses are paid, but you can audit most of their classes for free.

 Another option is Masterclass, which features classes taught by superstars - like Martin Scorsese for film, or Jane Goodall for conservation.
-It’s $15 a month, billed annually, so decide if you want to commit before purchasing.
+It starts at $15 a month, billed annually, so decide if you want to commit before purchasing.

 6. Exercise or Focus on Fitness

 Did you know exercise has many health benefits, no matter your age?
 And it’s not just your fitness level that you’ll improve.
-Exercise can help you have a better mood, get better-quality sleep, and help prevent the risk of falls, according to the Mayo Clinic.
+Exercise can help improve your mood, get better-quality sleep, and help prevent the risk of falls, according to the Mayo Clinic.

 Best of all, you can get a great workout right from your own home without any equipment.
-Below are some great options for breaking a sweat.
+Below are some fun options for breaking a sweat.

 - 4 simple exercises you can do each day from Silver Sneakers.

 - Easy exercises including Tai Chi, barre, core workouts, and more from AARP.

 If you don’t like one of these options, simply searching YouTube for “senior exercises at home” will yield hundreds of easy-to-follow results.
 If the weather is fine, a brisk walk outdoors is also a wonderful way to lift your spirits.
 Speaking of being outdoors...

 Taking in some fresh air and moving your body can be a wonderful way to boost your mood and improve your overall well-being.